Online Firefighting on Cactus Graphs: Introduction

 The \emph{online firefighting game} proceeds in rounds as follows.
 Initially, the algorithm is given a graph with a designated fire source.
 At the beginning of each round, the algorithm is informed of the number of firefighters available in that round and assigns them to protect unburned vertices.
 Subsequently, every unprotected neighbor of a burning vertex catches fire, concluding the round.
 The online algorithm aims to maximize the number of saved vertices, without knowing in advance how many firefighters will be available in future rounds.

 We evaluate the performance of an online algorithm for the firefighting game using \emph{competitive analysis}.
-An algorithm $\alg$ is $c$-competitive if $\sup_\instance\frac{\opt(\instance)}{\alg(\instance)} \leq c$, where $\alg(\instance)$ denotes the number of vertices saved by $\alg$ on instance $\instance$, and $\opt(\instance)$ denotes the maximum number of vertices that can be saved on $\instance$.
+An algorithm $\alg$ is $c$-competitive if $\sup_\instance\frac{\opt(\instance)}{\alg(\instance)} \leq c$, where $\alg(\instance)$ is the number of vertices saved by $\alg$ on instance $\instance$, and $\opt(\instance)$ is the maximum number of vertices that can be saved with full knowledge of the firefighter sequence.
 From the complexity perspective, the competitive ratio of an online problem is defined as the infimum competitive ratio achievable by any online algorithm for the problem.

 \runtitle{Related work.} Introduced by Hartnell in 1995~\cite{hartnell1995firefighter}, the firefighter problem can be seen more generally as a model for a threat spreading through a network.
 For example, the problems of minimizing the spread of misinformation or threats in social or computer networks, immunizing a population against a virus, and reducing the spread of an invasive species in an ecosystem are also captured by this model.